canonical/ubuntu-image-legacy/docs/image-yaml.rst

         be used to tweak the position of the first partition. size
         Optional size of the partition.
-If not specified, will be automatically computed based on the size of contents, and any limits imposed by offsets specified for partitions located after this one on the disk.
+If not specified, will be automatically computed based on the size of contents, the partition role, and any limits imposed by offsets specified for partitions located after this one on the disk. content
-    content
         Optional partition content.
 This must be a relative path to a file or directory in the gadget snap.
 The path is used to either fetch a